iamkkrai/Notes-app/README.md

 # Notes-app
-This is a simple Note app which is used to writing simple text.
+This is a simple Note app.